| BC occurred with the Hittites, Kassites and Mittani.

 world.
 The Vedic rishi was famous as a loka-krit or maker

+of culture.
 In all three instances of elite predominance small groups

 could effect major changes on cultures without needing